Tourism Statistics Thailand 2000-2021

 Global recession and riots in Thailand 2009

 Political demonstrations end 2013 and ongoing into 2014.
 Anti-goverment demonstrations occupied most of the first half of 2014, and were followed by declaration of martial law, and a military (bloodless) Coup d'Etat on 22 May 2014.
-Military government since then.
 Bombing of the Erawan Shrine on 17 August 2015.

-Tourism Industry in Thailand
+Tourism Industry in Thailand.
+Domestic Component

 Thailand has a tourist season when more visitors arrive.
 As you can see below, the number of visitors is almost consistently higher during the first quarter and the last quarter of each year.
 This coincides with a more pleasant climate in the country ('cold' season), and less favorable weather conditions in Europe, and large parts of Asia, like China and Japan.